 The Things Stack keeps a queue of downlink messages per device.
 Applications can keep pushing downlink messages or replace the queue with a list of downlink messages.

-You can schedule downlink using the CLI, MQTT or HTTP webhooks.
+You can schedule a downlink using the CLI, MQTT or HTTP webhooks.

 This guide shows how to interact with the downlink queue from the command-line interface (CLI).